 Griffin and I are trying to start a family.
 And it just hasn’t happened yet.
 At times it really does feel like God is silent.
 That He doesn’t hear my cries.
 But I know that He does.
 I have felt His love in my life.
 And I know that at this time in my life it may feel like He is silent, but He is really waiting to bless me (or blessing me in a different way) because it is His will, not mine.

-As these words pierced me on Friday night, it really primed me for Conference the next day.
-It also helped me realize what an impact a few simple words can have on someone (more on that later).
+As these words pierced me on Friday night, it really primed me for General Conference the next day.
+It also helped me realize that a few simple words can have a big impact.

 Here are some of the moments that brought revelation to my heart, both in their words, and in their spirit: